-Course Number: SWE 01C Number of Credits: 4 (Four)
+Course Number: SWE 01C

 Subject Description: This course deals with Rural Community Development and its related aspects like Panchayati Raj, Administration and Programmes.

 Goals: To facilitate the students to have broader understanding about various aspects of Rural Community Development with special reference to its programmes in Indian context.